Reddy16293/SmartAttendance/SETUP_GUIDE.md

 # Smart Attendance — Setup Guide

-A step-by-step guide to running the College Attendance Management System locally for development and testing.
+A step-by-step guide to running the application locally for development and testing.

 ---